PhantomEpicness/cmss13-design-docs/xeno/globber_boiler.md

 The radius is smaller, but it lasts longer and detonates quicker.

 Intended as a defensive ability and an echo of trapper's traps.

+### Striker Boiler
+Striker boiler is a boiler that will fill a more general purpose role, having weaker, but long ranged and more universal fragmentation shots and a high damage spit akin to the railgun boiler of old.

+It retains the same speed and health, however drops the armor

+Abilities

+Strike: (1st macro)
+    Shoots a long ranged spit that deals heavy damage after a small windup Fragmentation Glob (2nd macro)
+    Shoots one of two types of long ranged globs. (switch using switch-glob ability)
+    Acid: Acid fragmentation deals minor damage.
+    Neuro: Neuro fragmentation that slows down.
+Switch Glob
+    switches above glob
+zoom  (3rd macro)
+    zoom ability for long ranged attacks
+Volley
+    Short ranged Ability that only can be activated when 3 talls in a row have been shot with Strike After a windup, fires off a large volley of spits, akin to a "machinegun" that deal lowish damage but high dps.

 ## Alternatives